Modest-as/MLearning/README.md

 <img src="images/grad2.png" height="35" />

 The idea behind this is that C_i will converge to some vector V which will be the best set of coefficients for our relation F to predict y.
-We can choose alpha to be a scalar or a diagonal matrix if we want to adjust the learning rate differently for different coefficients.
+We can choose alpha to be a scalar or a diagonal matrix if we want to adjust the learning rate differently for individual coefficients.

 ### References